ajswanny/Reddit-AI/Experiment2/src/resources/dataframes/about_data_df_elements.md

     - Possible values:
         - NaN: the process was not commanded to engage in Submissions.
-        - UNDEFINED: the process was commanded to engage in Submissions but the particular Submission did not gain clearance for engagement (meaning it was deemed not relevant enough to the problem topic).
+        - UNDEFINED: the process was commanded to engage in Submissions but the particular Submission did not gain engagement_clearance for engagement (meaning it was deemed not relevant enough to the problem topic).
         - \<utterance>: any possible utterance relative to the problem